SergeWilfried/celodart/README.md

 # web3dart
-A dart library that connects to interact with the Ethereum blockchain.
-It connects to an Ethereum node to send transactions, interact with smart contracts and much more!
+A dart library that connects to interact with the Celo blockchain.
+It connects to the Alfajores Testnet to send transactions, interact with smart contracts and much more!

 ### Features